John Fry at Guy's Scholarship 2019-20

 Once you have logged in, find the ‘My Fund Application’ box and select 'click here to view your funding options'.

 Please ensure that you read the guidance notes carefully before completing the application form.
 You will need to supply documentary evidence of your financial circumstances with your application.
 If these are not supplied, your application will not be considered.

 You will also need to provide a reference from your personal/course tutor and a personal statement of circumstance.

 The closing date for applications is Monday 1 June 2020.

 When will I know the outcome of my application?

-Provided your application form has been accurately completed and the appropriate documentary evidence supplied, you will be notified of the decision once the committee has met in June.
+Provided your application form has been accurately completed and the appropriate documentary evidence supplied, you will be notified of the decision once the committee has met.

 Where can I get further information?

 To find out more about the Scholarship scheme, please contact the Student Funding Office.